mitojic/native-demo/README.md

 ## About this project

-TODO: Android bridge - this demo focus on iOS but the concept is similar for Android.

 This is a simple demo to illustrate Gigya Integration with React Native.
 Integration is done via [Native Modules](https://facebook.github.io/react-native/docs/native-modules-ios.html).
 The idea is to create a React RCTBridgeModule for Gigya's available Mobile SDKs (iOS and Android), and use this bridge to communicate between React Native (JS) and Native (SDKs).

 ## Requirements